Suspects go on trial for killing celebrity Dutch crime reporter | Law-Order

 Suspects go on trial for killing celebrity Dutch crime reporter

-De Vries, 64, was a popular TV personality, well-known for his programmes in which he often worked with victims' families and tirelessly pursued unsolved cases.
-He had received threats in the past, but refused security.
-Prosecutors outlining their case on Tuesday said the 22-year-old Dutchman and a 36-year-old Polish national faced charges of murder and illegal possession of firearms.
+De Vries, 64, was a popular TV personality, well-known for his programs in which he often worked with victims' families and tirelessly pursued unsolved cases.
+He had received threats in the past but refused security.
+The suspected gunman, 22-year-old Delano Geerman, refused to comment after high-resolution security camera footage was aired in court that appeared to show him in the vicinity of the attack immediately before and after the killing.

+"I invoke my right to remain silent," the Dutch national told judges repeatedly as they asked him if he was the person shown in the footage.
+The second suspect, Polish national Kamil Egiert, 36, denied any involvement in the attack.

+"My role in everything was only that of the driver.
+I knew nothing about the murder and I did not murder anybody," he told judges via an interpreter.
+Prosecutors said both suspects face charges of murder and illegal possession of firearms, which carry a maximum sentence of life imprisonment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)